Akbarsait/todayilearned/home-assistant/adhaan-automation-nest-mini.md

 # Adding Adhan Automation with Home Assistant and Nest Mini
 Add the following codes in respective files.
 Detailed instructions posted by the author [Sahar](https://community.home-assistant.io/t/adhan-automation-using-home-assistant-and-google-home-mini/135622) at Home Assistant.
-Customization added for Fajr and the rest of Prayer times.
+Customization is added for Fajr and to the rest of the Prayer times.

 1. Add the following code to `configuration.yaml`.
 Don't forget to change **latitude, longitude, elevation and time zone** to match your location.
 You can use [Timezone DB](https://timezonedb.com/) to get the information.